Question of the Day graphing activities for Preschool, Pre-K, and Kindergarten

 What is a Question of the Day?

-A question of the day is an activity that can be used to teach young children how to collect and organize data in a graphic representation as well as teach them to analyze the data.
+A question of the day is a graphing activity that can be used to teach young children in preschool or kindergarten how to collect and organize data in a graphic representation as well as teach them how to analyze the data.

 Why should I have a Question of the Day?

-From a mathematical standpoint, using a question of the day can help your students understand and use mathematical language such as more than, less than, equal, and the same.
-Question of the day can also support literacy development because the students are learning to recognize their names in print, understand that print has meaning, track the print in the sentence, and use picture cues to help them understand the text.
+Reading the questions daily supports the development of emergent literacy skills.
+When children engage in this type of activity they are learning to recognize their names in print, understand that print has meaning, track the print in the sentence, and use picture cues to help them understand the text.